 The unlicensed ISM and U-NII bands represent a very tiny piece of the known electromagnetic spectrum.
 Since this region can be utilized without paying license fees, many consumer devices use it for a wide range of applications.
-Cordless phones, analog video senders, Bluetooth, baby monitors, and even microwave ovens compete with wireless data networks for use of the very limited 2.4GHz band.
+Cordless phones, analog video senders, Bluetooth, baby monitors, and even microwave ovens compete with wireless data networks for use of the very limited 2.4 GHz band.
 These signals, as well as other local wireless networks, can cause significant problems for long range wireless links.
 Here are some steps you can use to reduce reception of unwanted signals.

-- Increase antenna gain on both sides of a point-to-point link.
+• Increase antenna gain on both sides of a point-to-point link.
 Antennas not only add gain to a link, but their increased directionality tends to reject noise from areas around the link.
 Two high gain dishes that are pointed at each other will reject noise from directions that are outside the path of the link.
-Using omnidirectional antennas will receive noise from all directions. - Don't use an amplifier.
-As we will see in chapter four, amplifiers can make interference issues worse by indiscriminately amplifying all received signals, including sources of interference.
-Amplifiers also cause interference problems for other nearby users of the band. - Use sectorials instead of using an omnidirectional.
-By making use of several sectorial antennas, you can reduce the overall noise received at a distribution point.
-By staggering the channels used on each sectorial, you can also increase the available bandwidth to your clients.
+Using omnidirectional antennas will receive noise from all directions.

-Figure 3.10: A single omnidirectional antenna vs. multiple sectorials.
+Figure 3.21: A single omnidirectional antenna vs. multiple sectorials.